+Note: This instrument has been adapted from Arkansas Teacher Excellence Support System (TESS) and Harding University at Searcy.

-4e: Growing and developing professionally The teacher intern does not engage in professional development activities and resists feedback from supervisors and/or colleagues.
+4e: Growing and developing professionally

+The teacher intern does not engage in professional development activities and resists feedback from supervisors and/or colleagues.
 The intern demonstrates no effort to share knowledge or assume responsibilities.

 The teacher intern participates to a limited extent in professional development activities at his/her convenience and accepts feedback reluctantly.

 The teacher intern engages in opportunities for professional development and welcomes feedback from colleagues and actively participates in assisting others.

 The teacher intern seeks out opportunities for professional development and makes systematic effort to conduct action research.
 The intern seeks out feedback and initiates important activities in which they can contribute.

-4e: Growi ng and Developing Professional lly Indicators: ourses and workshops; regular academic w/colleagues; share regular feedback professional organization supporting a trequired cademic inquiry 4f: Demonstrating professionalism The teacher intern displays little awareness of the code of ethics and professionalism, and only contributes to practices that remain self-serving and/or harmful to students.
+4e: Growing and Developing Professionally Indicators:

+- ✓ Frequent attendance in courses and workshops; regular academic reading - ✓ Part of learning networks w/colleagues; share regular feedback

+Part of professional organization supporting academic inquiry Artifact required

+4f: Demonstrating professionalism

+The teacher intern displays little awareness of the code of ethics and professionalism, and only contributes to practices that remain self-serving and/or harmful to students.
 The intern fails to comply with the school and district regulations and timelines.
 The intern does not demonstrate honesty, integrity, confidentiality, punctuality, and does not make decisions based on the well fair and needs of all students.

 The teacher intern inconsistently attempts to comply with the code of ethics and professionalism, and honestly in the interactions with colleagues, students, and the public.
 The intern complies only enough to get by when it comes to the school and district regulations and timelines.
 The intern demonstrates some forms of honesty, integrity, confidentiality, punctuality, and making decisions based on the well fair and needs of all students.

 The teacher intern displays a high level of the code of ethics and professionalism in their interactions with colleagues, students, and the public.
 The intern complies fully with the school and district regulations and works to see that all students receive a fair opportunity to success.
 The intern demonstrates a high level of honesty, integrity, confidentiality, punctuality, and making decisions based on the well fair and needs of all students.

 The teacher intern assumes a leadership role in ensuring compliance with the code of ethics and professionalism in interactions with colleagues, students, and the public.
 The intern takes a leadership role and displays the highest standards of ethical conduct of the code of ethics, especially when it comes to honesty, integrity, confidentiality, punctuality, and making decisions based on the well-being and needs of all students.